 - Bothering the consumer by making telephone calls, fax, e-mails or by other forms of distance communication, except where it is legally justified to enforce a contractual obligation;

 - Visiting the consumer’s home, ignoring the consumer’s request to leave or not to return except in those circumstances justified, under law, to enforce a contractual obligation;

-- Creating the false impression that the consumer has won or will win, a prize when this is not true and demands money from the consumer in order to obtain such a prize;
+- Creating the false impression that the consumer has won, will win, or will on doing a particular act win a prize when this is not true or demands money from the consumer to obtain such a prize;